UniversalDependencies/docs/_de/pos/DET.md

 * Negative determiners: _kein_ “no”
 * Indefinite quantifiers: _viel_ “much/many”, _mehr_ “more”, _wenig_ “little/few”, _weniger_ “less/fewer”

+As a predeterminer before the definite article, _all_ occurs without the inflectional suffix, but it is still kept as a form of the lexeme _alle_: _In <b>all</b> den Jahren waren wir mit den Ergebnissen sehr zufrieden._
+“Over the years we have been very happy with the results.”
+Nevertheless, the inflected form are also not excluded:
+_<b>Alle</b> diese Linien verkehrten zum Bahnhof._ “All of these lines went to the station.”

 ### Determiners vs. Pronouns

 What has been said above about _kein_ would apply to most of the other determiners, including the indefinite article